30 Yummy Fruit-Inspired Baby Names For Girls And Boys

 Berry is a fruit inspired baby name

 With the arrival of names like Plum and Apple, even Berry has been rising in popularity.
-By calling your child Berry, you will also be paying an ode to the many varieties of this fruit.
-It also suggests an outdoorsy and nature loving childhood.
-Berry would also make a great nickname for monikers like Huckleberry, Strawberry and so on.
+By calling your child Berry, you will also acknowledge this fruit’s many varieties.
+It also suggests an outdoorsy and nature-loving childhood.
+Berry would also make a great nickname for monikers like Huckleberry, Strawberry, and so on.

 Plum is a fruit inspired baby name

-Quince is an intriguing unisex name.
-It has appeared in several Greek mythologies, including tales of Atlanta, Paris and Aphrodite.
-It is said that 913 people are named Quince in the United States, and there are high possibilities that the numbers will increase in the future.
-Peggy Quince, Justice of Florida, is the most notable namesake.
+Quince is an intriguing unisex baby name.
+It has appeared in several Greek mythologies, including tales of Atlanta, Paris, and Aphrodite.
+Peggy Quince, Justice of Florida, is the most notable namesake (7).

 protip_icon Quick fact